PHPWord

 Answer:

-, different tissues perform different functions, leading to
+In multicellular organisms, different tissues perform different functions, leading to division of labour.

 2. What are the differences between meristematic and permanent tissues?